Discover

 Camping Sites

-Situated north of Sai Kung East Country Park on the Sai Kung Peninsula, Tap Mun Island, also known as Grass Island, doesn’t have an official campsite but many put up their tents on the island’s grassy hilltop, which offers beautiful views of the surrounding area.
+Situated north of Sai Kung East Country Park on the Sai Kung Peninsula, Tap Mun Island, also known as Grass Island, doesn’t have an official campsite, but many pitch their tents on the island’s grassy hilltop, which offers beautiful views of the surrounding area.
 Situated within Sai Kung East Country Park, many come to Ham Tin Wan to enjoy the soft sand and clear waters; you can rent tents, sleeping bags, and surfboards here.

-At a private camping and adventure park on the southwestern tip of Cheung Chau Island, there are African safari tents, Mongolian gers, and native American teepees for hire, and there’s also a bring-your-own tent zone.
-Activities on offer include junior abseiling, arts & crafts workshops, and a tree top canopy walk.
+At a private camping and adventure park on the southwestern tip of Cheung Chau Island, there are African safari tents, Mongolian gers, and Native American teepees for hire, and there’s also a bring-your-own tent zone.
+Activities on offer include junior abseiling, arts and crafts workshops, and a treetop canopy walk.